 The Focal Points (FOPs) act as a bridge between the European Agency for Safety and Health at Work (EU-OSHA) and the national occupational safety and health actors.
-The Federal Institute for Occupational Safety and Health (BAuA) was nominated as official representative by the Federal Ministry for Labour and Social Affairs, where the FOP had been located before, and operates as the German Focal Point since 2015.
+The Federal Institute for Occupational Safety and Health (BAuA) was nominated as official representative by the Federal Ministry for Labour and Social Affairs (BMAS), where the FOP had been located before, and operates as the German Focal Point since 2015.

 Since its foundation in 1996, EU-OSHA has become a central hub for the dissemination of occupational safety and health knowledge in Europe.
-Meanwhile it coordinates a global network of occupational safety and health actors from 39 participating states all over Europe.
+Meanwhile, it coordinates a global network of occupational safety and health actors from 39 participating states all over Europe.
 EU-OSHA has a national focal point in each Member State.

 The Focal Points are official representatives of EU-OSHA in their respective countries nominated by the government.
 Each FOP manages its own tripartite network.
-Governmental safety and health representatives, representatives of employers' associations and employees' organisations as well as related relevant institutions are part of the network mentioned above.
+Governmental safety and health representatives, representatives of employers' associations and employees' organisations as well as related relevant institutions are parts of the network mentioned above.

 The Confederation of German Employers' Associations (BDA) is a cross-sectoral association which acts as the voice of German employers.
-As Germany's central employers' association, BDA organises the social and economic interests of the entire German business community.
+As Germany's central employers' association, the BDA organises the social and economic interests of the entire German business community.

-The New Quality of Work Initiative (INQA) is a shared platform of associations and organisations that was founded in 2002 by the Federal Ministry of Labour and Social Affairs (BMAS) and leading social partners.
+The New Quality of Work Initiative (INQA) is a shared platform of associations and organisations that was founded in 2002 by the BMAS and leading social partners.
 Today the initiative represents a nonpartisan alliance which includes Federal and State-level government, business associations, trade unions, the Federal Employment Agency, companies, social insurance providers and foundations.
 The initiative actively participates in debates on work satisfaction, sustainability and on making the world of work fit for the future.

 The federal government is represented by the Federal Ministry of Labour and Social affairs (BMAS) and the Federal Institute for Occupational Safety and Health (BAuA).
-The Federal Institute for Occupational Safety and Health (BAuA) is a federal authority within the Federal Ministry of Labour and Social Affairs (BMAS).
+BAuA is a federal authority within the Federal Ministry of Labour and Social Affairs (BMAS).
 As a departmental research institution of the Federal Government, it is responsible for all matters involving occupational safety and health at work, including the adjustment of working conditions to human needs.
 BAuA is also responsible for the management of the Focal Point (see above).